TheFausap/PythonApplication42/README.md

 `POP` : to remove the latest inserted value on the stack `<`   : to perform a comparison between the latest two values on the stack
         it put on the stack the boolean result.
-`[x,y]` : it perform a if used the boolean result from a comparison returning on the stack x if true, y if false.
+`[x,y]` : it perform an IF using the boolean result from a comparison returning on the stack x if true, y if false.
 `.` : print out on the screen the latest value in the stack